karthifairhawn/Spring-Tutorial/Spring Security with JWT/Readme.md

 For the above end point to work we need to autowire the JwtUtil class and authentication manager too.

-*Create the AuthenticationManager function  in the security config class with extends webSecurityConfigurerAdapter*
+*Override the AuthenticationManager function  in the security config class which extends webSecurityConfigurerAdapter*

 ```java
     @Override